 This certification is good for beginners interested in cloud and SOC together.
 SC-900 teaches the basics of cloud security.

-It covers how organizations protect user identities, mange access, secure cloud data, and use Microsoft security tools.
+It covers how organizations protect user identities, manage access, secure cloud data, and use Microsoft security tools.

 It can be a good starting point before SC-200/Cloud SOC jobs.